 Today, software development partnerships are important for any business.
 These partnerships offer unprecedented advantages and an edge in the competitive market.

-However, it often happens that there are issues in these software development partnerships.
+However, issues often arise in these software development partnerships.
 Each party is acting in their own best interest, which results in conflicts.
 These conflicts sometimes may also translate into legal matters.

 That’s where a software development agreement (SDA) comes in.